-While that might sound attractive, but rarely works out for you in the end.
-I have met a number of prospective clients who made “excellent” deals hoping to save money, only to find they had to shell out a lot more cash to have everything re-written.
-It’s frustrating for them and the ghostwriter who has to take over the project.
-The client is usually not a happy camper.
+While it might sound attractive, it rarely works out for you in the end.
+I have received calls from a number of prospective clients who made “excellent” deals hoping to save money, only to find they had to shell out a lot more cash to have everything re-written.
+It’s frustrating for the author, as well as for the ghostwriter who must now take over the project.

 If you’re paying a fraction of the usual price, you often get a fraction of the quality.

 Additional articles you might find helpful:

 “When my partner and I decided to write a book, we interviewed many ghost writers.
 Some were very inexpensive, while others were too pricey for our budget.
 Laura wasn’t the least expensive writer, but we chose her because she was so passionate about writing.
 Laura went above and beyond our expectations.
 I am very pleased with all her work and will continue to use her for my future writing needs.”
 Edwin Carrion